-The following software is required to run TORQUE 4.2.6:
+The following software is required to run TORQUE 5.0.1:

-- libxml2-devel package (package name may vary) - openssl-devel package (package name may vary) - ANSI C compiler.
-The native C compiler is recommended if it is ANSI; otherwise, use gcc. - A fully POSIX make.
-If you are unable to "make" PBS with your make, we suggest using gmake from GNU. - Tcl/Tk version 8 or higher if you plan to build the GUI portion of TORQUE or use a Tcl based scheduler.
+- libxml2-devel package (package name may vary) - openssl-devel package (package name may vary) - libtool-devel package (package name may vary) - ANSI C compiler.
+The native C compiler is recommended if it is ANSI; otherwise, use gcc. - boost-devel package (package name may vary) - A fully POSIX make.
+If you are unable to "make" PBS with your make, we suggest using qmake from GNU. - Tcl/Tk version 8 or higher if you plan to build the GUI portion of TORQUE or use a Tcl based scheduler. - If you use cpusets, libhwloc 1.1 or later is required (for TORQUE 4.0.0 and later)

-Important: If you intend to use TORQUE 4.2.6 with Moab, you must run Moab version 7.1 or later.
-TORQUE 4.2.6 will not work with versions earlier than Moab 7.1.
+Important: If you intend to use TORQUE 5.0.x with Moab, you must run Moab version 8.0.x.
+TOROUE 5.0.x will not work with versions earlier than Moab 8.0.x.